felixmosh/bull-board/README.md

 - You must have either [Bull](https://github.com/OptimalBits/bull) or [BullMQ](https://github.com/taskforcesh/bullmq) installed in your projects;
 - Aside the options to retry and clean jobs, this library is not responsible for processing the jobs, reporting progress or any other thing.
 This must be done in your application with your own logic;
-- If you want to understand the possibilities you have with the queues please refer to [Bull's docs](https://optimalbits.github.io/bull/);
+- If you want to understand the possibilities you have with the queues please refer to [Bull's docs](https://optimalbits.github.io/bull/) or [BullMQ's docs](https://docs.bullmq.io/);
 - This library doesn't hijack Bull's way of working.

-If you want to learn more about queues and Redis: https://redis.io/.
+If you want to learn more about queues ([Bull](https://github.com/OptimalBits/bull) or [BullMQ](https://github.com/taskforcesh/bullmq)) and [Redis](https://redis.io/).

 ## Starting

-To add it to your project start by adding the library to your dependencies list:
+To add it to your project start by installing a server framework specific adapter to your dependencies list:

 ```sh
 yarn add @bull-board/express